mearsd1/py-netflix-analysis/README.md

 2. ### Setup a virtual environment with venv
    Create the venv: `python -m venv venv`

-   Activate the venv: `source venv/bin/activate`
+   Activate the venv per your terminal instructions.

 3. ### Install requirements
     The following packages are required to run the program: